 The Capital of Malaysia, Kuala Lumpur, often called KL, is the most populous city in the country with a population of about 1.8 million, but if we count the surrounding areas of what is called the Klang Valley, makes for a metropolitan area of about 7 million inhabitants.

-Aerial view of the city of Kuala Lumpur Malaysia
+Aerial view of Kuala Lumpur the Capital of Malaysia

 Kuala Lumpur is the financial center of the country and a very important one in Southeast Asia.